-A Denver Police Horse Died After His Trainer Locked Him In A Stall WIthout Food And Water And Forgeot About Him
+Denver Police Horse Died After His Trainer Locked Him In A Stall WIthout Food And Water And Forgot About Him

 “The medical experts who evaluated the horse were unable to conclude that the horse’s condition was caused by being left tied in the stall without food or water for sixteen hours.”

 Nevertheless, the officer responsible for MC Hammer’s care was punished by his bosses for leaving the animal without food and water for so long.
 He was docked a single vacation day.
-According to DPD spokesperson Christine Downs, it was the first time In Teeter’s career with the Denver Police Department that he’d had any sort of discipline for mistreating an animal.
+According to DPD spokesperson Christine Downs, it was the first time in Teeter’s career with the Denver Police Department that he’d had any sort of discipline for mistreating an animal.

 “It is a sad situation.
 They did an investigation and it was determined that this officer didn’t have anything similar (in his past).
 He loves the animal.
 It wasn’t like he was trying to be mean or hurtful to the animal or this horse.”

-MC Hammer was ten years old, and had been with the Denver Police Department since November 2015.
+MC Hammer was 10-years-old and had been with the Denver Police Department since November of 2015.

 Joseph Teeter is not the first police officer to have an animal die while in his care.
-In fact, last summer several police dogs died in hot cars while their handlers forgot about them or neglected them.
+Last summer, several police dogs died in hot cars while their handlers forgot about them or neglected them.
 In fact, according to an October 2016 USA Today report, at least a dozen K-9 cops died that summer from being left in hot cars.
 Mike Johnson, president of the American Police Canine Association, said the trend is inexcusable.

 “The biggest sin for us is leaving a dog in the car and walking off, and it’s happening more than it should.”